Hormone Journal

 Telemedicine consultation structures

-Platforms vary in consultation delivery.
-Some providers require initial in-person visits before transitioning to virtual follow-ups, while others operate fully remotely from intake through ongoing management.
+Platforms vary in how consultations are delivered.
+Some providers require an initial in-person visit before transitioning to virtual follow-ups, while others operate fully remotely from intake through ongoing management.
 Synchronous video consultations allow real-time clinical assessment and immediate treatment adjustments.
-Asynchronous messaging models enable patients to submit health histories and receive provider responses within 24 to 48 hours, though they may delay treatment initiation.
-Hybrid approaches combine scheduled video appointments with secure messaging for interim questions.
-Science & Humans schedules video consultations with clinicians using secure, encrypted communication platforms, offering a fully virtual model accessible Canada-wide.
+Asynchronous messaging models let patients submit health histories and receive provider responses within 24 to 48 hours, though they can delay treatment initiation.
+Hybrid approaches combine scheduled video appointments with secure messaging for questions between visits.
+Science & Humans schedules video consultations with clinicians using secure, encrypted communication platforms, offering a fully virtual model accessible across Canada.

 Medication shipping and fulfillment

-Prescription fulfillment models split between in-house compounding pharmacies and third-party specialty pharmacy networks.
-Standard shipping timelines range from 2 to 5 business days, with expedited options available at additional cost.
+Prescription fulfillment splits between in-house compounding pharmacies and third-party specialty pharmacy networks.
+Standard shipping timelines run 2 to 5 business days, with expedited options available at additional cost.
 Some platforms bundle automatic refills tied to subscription billing cycles; others require manual reorder approvals.
 Science & Humans delivers medication to the doorstep with expedited shipping through a licensed pharmacy partner.
-Insurance coverage for hormone therapies varies by provincial plan and individual policy, requiring patients to verify reimbursement eligibility independently.
+Insurance coverage for hormone therapies varies by provincial plan and individual policy, so patients need to verify reimbursement eligibility independently.

 Lab partnerships and test kit logistics